sematext/docs/docs/integration/nginx.md

         sudo sematext-nginx-setup -t <your-token-goes-here> -n http://localhost/nginx_status

-## Sematext Nginx Monitoring Agent Configuration
+## Configure Nginx Monitoring Agent
 The setup script stores the configuration in `/etc/sematext/sematext-agent-nginx.config`

 ### Change settings
 In case you want to change settings later edit `/etc/sematext/sematext-agent-nginx.config`.
-A typical usecase is to add a receiver URL for an On-Premises installation of Sematext Monitoring in the config file:
+A typical use case is to add a receiver URL for an On-Premises installation of Sematext Monitoring in the config file:

 Default value for Sematext Cloud: `https://spm-receiver.sematext.com:443/receiver/v1/_bulk`
 ```bash